aristanetworks/avd/docs/pyavd/simple_example_5_x.md

     from pyavd import ValidationResult

 # 'generate_inventory' is a module which generates a test inventory
-# This should be replaced with something that reads a proper inventory like the ansible inventory.
+# This should be replaced with something that reads a proper inventory like the Ansible inventory.
 from generate_inventory import generate_hostvars

-if main() -> None:
+def main() -> None:
     # Prepare output directories
     config_dir = Path(__file__).parent / "configs"
     config_dir.mkdir(exist_ok=True)